 Wealth screening can pinpoint exactly who you should look for so you spend your precious time effectively.

 Prior to the event, ask the host for a list of people who have RSVP’d.
-Then, upload the list into WealthEngine as a batch to do a wealth screen on everyone before you attend.
+Then, you can upload the list into WealthEngine as a batch to do a wealth screen on everyone before you attend.

 Within minutes, you will get back a list of the most wealthy attendees who will be at the event.